 The BOAAT CHAPBOOK PRIZE is awarded annually to a single poet.

 WHEN: April 1, 2019 - April 30, 2019 (ends at 11:59 PST—we see you West Coast)

 poets writing in the English language are eligible

-please include a title page, table of contents, but do not include your name anywhere within the manuscript
+do not include your name anywhere on the manuscript

-the author's biography is collected separately in the Submittable cover letter
+the author's biography and acknowledgments are collected separately in the Submittable cover letter

 simultaneous submissions are permissible, but submitters are asked to notify BOAAT Press immediately if a manuscript is picked up for publication elsewhere